dylanhollohan/pocket-full-of-quotes/frontend/README.md

 # Front-end To-do (in order of priority):

-1. Debug why cookie not being received
-2. create real authentication thunks to be hooked up to login buttons
-3. hook up auth thunks to login form
+1. logout on backend route
+2. create custom theme for grey colors
-4. create API layer that abstracts axios calls into a client
+3. create API layer that abstracts axios calls into a client
-5. Finish the Quotes state, particularly the possible actions such as getQuotesRequest, getQuotesSuccess
+4. Finish the Quotes state, particularly the possible actions such as getQuotesRequest, getQuotesSuccess
-6. clean up passwords to use visibility toggle iconbutton from materialUI
+5. clean up passwords to use visibility toggle iconbutton from materialUI

 # Regarding CORS, Cookies, Axios, JWT and other: